ttkorhonen/e3pages/docs/kb/training/workbook/13_working_with_e3_conda.md

 Notice the `foo.Makefile` file, this is the main file used to build and install a conda e3 module.
 The standard `Makefile` allows you to compile the module using the default EPICS build system if you want.
-BHowever, to maintain the e3-module as closely as possible to the EPICS vanilla mode, it is advisable to include `foo.Makefile` in the `.gitignore` file.
+However, to maintain the e3-module as closely as possible to the EPICS vanilla mode, it is advisable to include `foo.Makefile` in the `.gitignore` file.